igorwaw/web-advent/content/2015/21-rpg/index.md

 ---

 Easy one for a change: a part of a very simple RPG game.
 I used Python and some basic OOP to encapsulate data.
-The player has to use a weapon, can use an armor and up to 2 rings.
+The player has to use a weapon, can use an armour and up to 2 rings.
 My design decisions:

-* weapon, armor and rings are all objects of the same class - GameItem
+* weapon, armour and rings are all objects of the same class - GameItem
-* all 4 equipment slots are obligatory to simplify the design, I just added armor and ring of type "none"
+* all 4 equipment slots are obligatory to simplify the design, I just added armour and ring of type "none"

 We need to find the lowest cost of equipment that would win the fight.
-Easy, there's only 1290 combinations so we can just use brute force: generate 1290 players, make them all fight with the boss, create a list of cost for the winning players and find a minimum of that list.
-These are all very fast operations (integer addition, subtraction and comparison) so it all runs in just some miliseconds.
+Easy, there are only 1290 combinations so we can just use brute force: generate 1290 players, make them all fight with the boss, create a list of cost for the winning players and find a minimum of that list.
+These are all very fast operations (integer addition, subtraction and comparison) so it all runs in just some milliseconds.

 ```python
 #!/usr/bin/python3